d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

 Western Montana and Eastern Washington depending on conditions.
 All in all about 1400 to 1500 miles.

-There were difficulties before the tour even began.
+There were difficulties before the tour began.
 For one thing, my job change requires me to relocate from Colorado to Washington.
 Therefore there were many things to organize and to take care of.
 By the time I had things in good enough shape where